Sprint Retrospectives in Scrum

 How to Make Sprint Retrospectives Interesting?

 Retrospectives sometimes get boring if conducted periodically over longer period of time with the same setup.
-If the product development spans across multiple years, then the shelf life of the retrospectives would become shorter and uninteresting.
+If the product development spans multiple years, then the shelf life of the retrospectives would become shorter and uninteresting.
 But how to make sprint retrospectives in scrum interesting every time and keep the energy level up.
-Here are some interesting games that you can play,
+Here are below are some games that you can play with your team,

 - How are you feeling today?

 - One word – you can ask the team to understand how they feel and understand their emotions

 - Based on how things went well in the past sprint, team members form a circle initially at equal distance, and then depending on their mood they will move forward or backward forming constellations